-For 106 years, Starr Commonwealth has led with courage to create positive experiences so that all children, families, and communities can flourish.
+For over a century, Starr Commonwealth has led with courage to create positive experiences so that all children, families, and communities can flourish.

 Our roots date back to 1913, when a young man named Floyd Starr purchased a barn and 40 scrub-covered acres in Albion, Mich., to create refuge for “homeless, dependent, neglected and delinquent boys.”
 In his heart he held a revolutionary belief, that “there is no such thing as a bad child,” and with steadfast conviction and the support of his family, his “boys,” and the commonwealth he sought to help every child see and believe in their greatness.